 The aim of the health equity curriculum is to ensure that resident physicians are equipped to understand and address the root causes of health inequities, including racism and other structural determinants of health.
 To that end, courses include case scenarios and quizzes tailored for resident and fellow learners.

-“The goal of creating this content is to fill what we believe is a gap in available content for residents who are looking to deepen their understanding of diversity, equity and inclusion,” said Emily Cleveland Manchanda, MD, MPH, director of social justice education and implementation at the AMA Center for Health Equity.
-“From wherever they are when they enter a residency program, we are trying to get them up to speed to the level we think is necessary—an understanding of the skills to address equity in medicine—before they take on independent practice.”
+“The goal of creating this content is to fill what we believe is a gap in available content for residents,” said Emily Cleveland Manchanda, MD, MPH, director of social justice education and implementation at the AMA Center for Health Equity.
+“From wherever they are when they enter a residency program, we are trying to get them up to speed to the level we think is necessary—an understanding of the skills to advance equity in medicine—before they take on independent practice.”

 The curriculum includes: